Designing for a coworking space is about function and fun. This article covers the key design elements for a winning flexible workspace.

 - What kind of space options are available?
 Do we offer a good variety, from desks to offices to meeting spaces?
 Are there informal gathering spaces to make it easy to socialize and collaborate?
 Are there non-traditional spaces, like outdoor spaces, or office dens, that offer something different for a change of pace?
 Are the spaces clean and well-maintained?

 The answers to these questions will help you discern whether your shared workspace is sub-par average, or really top-notch.
-Every coworking space offers the basics like desks, free coffee and WiFi.
-A truly great coworking space will provide its members with features that will enable their productivity and growth, make utilizing the space fast and seamless and the community building effortless and enjoyable for everyone.
+Every coworking space offers the basics like comfortable desks, free coffee, and fast WiFi.
+A truly great coworking space, one that gets people talking, will provide its members with features that will enable their productivity and growth, make utilizing the space fast and seamless, and the community building effortless and enjoyable for everyone.